Lyme Hall, Pride and Prejudice house in Peak District. Home of the Legh Family.

 How to get there

 Lyme Park lies just off the A6 road between Buxton and Manchester, near the village of Disley.
-Car park: £3.80 - refunded if you purchase an adult house/gardens ticket.
+Car park: £7.00 for a car (free for NT members)

 By Bus: all these buses go past the park entrance: bus 60 from Macclesfield, bus 199 Buxton->Manchester Airport.